SHTechBoBo/Data-Visualization/readme.md

 # Data Visualization

-This repository is based on `ARTS1422` , and you can view the final effects follow the links.
+This repository is based on `ARTS1422` in Shanghai Tech University.

 The source code won't be uploaded until the deadline finishes, please pay attention to academic integrity.